synamen/yii2-tabler-theme/README.md

 to the require section of your  `composer.json`  file.

-## Usage
+#Usage
-Copy views folder from vendor/synamen/views  and paste into your app views folder
+All you need to to is copy views folder from vendor/synamen/views  and paste into your app views folder

+or with command

+cp -R vendor/synamen/yii2-tabler-theme/views/* backend/views/